The ROOTPLAY System

 Huttenlocher & Dabholkar, 1997; Harvard Center on the Developing Child

-The Sensory Starter — built for the 1-million-connections-per-second window
+The Sensory Starter - built for the fast-wiring window

-In the first two years, your baby's brain forms over a million new neural connections every second.
-The pathways that get used become permanent.
-The pathways that don't get pruned away.
-This compact six-faced cube feeds six different sensory channels — visual, auditory, tactile, proprioceptive, fine motor, and cause-and-effect — during the most explosive period of brain growth your child will ever have.
+In the first two years, your baby's brain wires fastest.
+The pathways that get used become permanent; the ones that don't, get pruned away.
+This compact six-faced cube feeds six sensory channels - visual, auditory, tactile, proprioceptive, fine motor, and cause-and-effect - during this early wiring window.

 The Calm Play Kit